kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 - no workloads are admitted if there is already an admitted workload which is not in the `PodsReady` condition
 - a workload gets admitted if all other admitted workloads are in the `PodsReady` condition
 - a workload which exceeds the `waitForPodsReady.timeoutSeconds` timeout is suspended and put into the `inadmissibleWorkloads` list
-- a workload which exceeds the `waitForPodsReady.replacementTimeoutSeconds` timeout is suspended and put into the `inadmissibleWorkloads` list
+- a workload which exceeds the `waitForPodsReady.recoveryTimeoutSeconds` timeout is suspended and put into the `inadmissibleWorkloads` list

 <!--
 Describe what tests will be added to ensure proper quality of the enhancement.